Key takeaways

 Staying on schedule with weekly injections and making healthy lifestyle changes can improve and maintain weight loss results.

 If you’re thinking about taking the weight loss medication Zepbound (tirzepatide), you’re probably eager to see it take effect quickly.
-But how long does it take for Zepboud to work?
+But how long does it take for Zepbound to work?

-How long does it take to lose weight on Zepbound?
+How long does it take for Zepbound to work for weight loss?

 When you start Zepbound, your healthcare provider will initially prescribe a low starting dose, gradually increasing your dose over the next few weeks and months to minimize side effects while maximizing your weight loss on the medication.